 Here’s my ADHD life from childhood:

-I went to University to study Physics and my troubles began!
+This is where my troubles began!
 No self-discipline, I missed most lectures and labs.
 I was so, so bored by the dull 70 year-old professors, dictating notes to theatres full of over 70 students.
 No interaction, no questions and no debate – awful.
-I couldn’t grasp this independent study thing at all, I wanted to be in an interactive classroom where we could question and discuss theories, not sat on my own trying to study dry text books.
+I couldn’t grasp this independent study thing at all, I wanted to be in an interactive classroom where we could question and discuss theories, not sat on my own trying to study dry textbooks.
 I have a profound love of learning, but not of memorisation and revision.

 I soon found a position as a programmer at a pension company.
 It was fantastic at first, new people, new tasks, fast development and salary checks were great.
 Problems were soon to emerge though as my easy boredom and drive for novelty were hard to fight.
 I remained there for five years, in which I moved from programming to systems analysis, to mainframe systems management.
 Pensions had nothing more to offer me so I left to join IBM.

 We were successful and our company grew, we hired an office, employed consultants and work felt good for a while.
 The basic consultancy side of the business grew but the software solution side struggled for lack of funds and I lost interest.
-I was late to business meetings, procrastinating set in, in effect I began to check-out from my own business.
+I was late to business meetings, and procrastination set in, in effect, I began to check out from my own business.

 I was bored, miserable and drinking too much.
 Everyone was frustrated with me.
-My business partner was fed up, my wife was fed up, I was fed up with me.
-My wife and a psychiatrist persuaded me to take a month long stay at the Priory Hospitalfamous in the UK for celebrity rehab", a residential mental-health centre.
+My business partner was fed up, my wife was fed up, and I was fed up with 'me'.
+My wife and a psychiatrist persuaded me to take a month-long stay at the Priory Hospitalfamous in the UK for celebrity rehab", a residential mental health centre.
 Highly trained, well-paid therapists and psychiatrists, offered me little convincing help of any kind – no one suggested ADHD.
 Anti-depressants didn’t help either.
 I did however really benefit from the time I spent with the other sensitive and damaged patients.
 Some even sought my support and advice which helped me think outside of the box and opened my eyes to the possibility of helping other people.
-I left the Priory and returned back to my disappointing business, marriage and life.
+I left the Priory and returned to my disappointing business, marriage and life.

-One evening I came across Sluggish Cognitive Tempo, and a click later I was on ADHD at Wikipedia.
-It was a complete revelation, in my early forties to realise my physical neurology was not like other peoples in a number of profound and extraordinary ways.
-Of course I then hyper-focussed for months, reading voraciously everything about ADHD, from websites to books like Delivered from Distraction.
+One evening I came across Sluggish Cognitive Tempo, and a click later I was on ADHD on Wikipedia.
+It was a complete revelation, in my early forties to realise my physical neurology was not like other people in a number of profound and extraordinary ways.
+Of course, I then hyper-focussed for months, reading voraciously everything about ADHD, from websites to books like Delivered from Distraction.
 The knowledge that I am ADHD profoundly and positively changed my life.

 I set up SimplyWellbeing as a one-stop ADHD organisation for adults with ADHD.
 I worked hard to bring together independent ADHD professionals: psychiatrists, researchers, charities, support groups and therapists to offer comprehensive support and deliver my First Principles Approach.
 Over the last sixteen years I have helped many seek their adult ADHD diagnosis, I even set up and ran an Adult ADHD Diagnosis Centre in central London for a year or so.
 I help clients implement strategies to improve their professional and personal lives.

 For five years I hosted a large ADHD adult support group, growing from 6 to over 40 regular attendees, called “Share & Tear” Adult ADHD Support Group, moving as we grew from Chiswick, to Hammersmith, to University College London and finally to my clinic near Waterloo.
 I went on to run “ADHD Expert Talks” at University College London where a wide range of experts from specialist psychiatrists, to professional organisers, nutritionists and authors like Melissa Orlov, The “ADHD Effect on Marriage”, entertained a lively audience of ADHD guests.
 I have delivered many presentations at support groups, conferences and workshops for ADHD adults, professionals and teachers.

-Today my focus is mainly on coaching, having coached over four hundred ADHD adults, with over 10,000 hours coaching and helping them live more effective, fulfilled and happier lives.
+Today my focus is mainly on coaching, having coached over five hundred ADHD adults, with over 15,000 hours of coaching and helping them live more effective, fulfilled and happier lives.
 I am so busy today that I have had to start a waiting list.
 In what I have of my spare free time I am currently working on a highly interactive series of ADHD self-coaching modules, called Breaking down your ADHD.
-The irony of my several years delay in finally producing the initial module on procrastination, is not lost on me!
+The irony of my several years' delay in finally producing the initial module on procrastination is not lost on me!
 My health is good, my work and private life is aligned with my ADHD personality, my wellbeing is simply great.